 The color constraints presets are useful for common masking situations.
 They can be used for selecting various skin tones, or skies, or brightness ranges.
 After selecting a preset, the mask parameters can be refined by hand for more control.
 You can also save your own presets to this list.

-Once a mask is defined, adjustments on that layer are restricted by the mask.
-The masking and layering system allows for application and control of multiple effects on a single image.
+Adjustments made on the layer are restricted by its mask.
+The masking and layering system enables you to control lots of various effects on a single image.
 Learn more about using the system in our Working with Layers video.

 Using the eyedroppers

 When editing masks, the show mask toggle is useful.
-When enabled, the mask will display a red overlay as you make adjustments.
-A helpful keyboard shortcut to display the mask is M.
+When enabled, the mask will display a color overlay as you make adjustments.
+You can easily make the mask stronger with more opacity, or change the hue to a different color.
+A helpful keyboard shortcut to display the mask while you work is M.

-Simply click the eyedropper and select a sample in the image.
-Use this tool to define a luminance, saturation, or hue range.
+Simply click the eyedropper and click a point in the image.
+Use this tool to choose a luminance, saturation, or hue range.
 Repeat the process to reselect using a different sample.
-To add other colors with the eyedropper, hold the Shift key.
+To expand the range with the eyedropper, hold the Shift key.
 With each click, the range is expanded to include more selected values.

 Refining the sliders